 Having pale stools once in a while may not be a cause for concern.
 If it occurs frequently, you may have a serious illness.
 You should see your doctor whenever you have pale or clay-colored stools in order to rule out illness and disease.

 There are many possible causes of pale stools.
 Some of the common causes include:

-Viral hepatitis is a swelling or inflammation of the liver caused by viruses such as the hepatitis A, B, or C viruses.
+Viral hepatitis is a swelling or inflammation of the liver caused by viruses such as hepatitis A, B, or C viruses.
 Hepatitis C often leads to liver disease.

 Your doctor can diagnose the type of hepatitis virus you have and help you figure out the best treatment plan for you.